D-Roberts/transformers-retrieval-ranking-nli-ECIR2021/README.md

 ## II.
 API (MVP for research illustration purpose only)

+* Try fun claims such as "COVID-19 was sent over by aliens from Mars."
+Good way to retrieve facts and learn some Portuguese and Romanian!

-The end to end system will be served via a live API during the ECIR 2021 conference.
-Furthermore, it can be accessed locally via Docker at approx 20 QPS.
-Last step on cached pre-retrieved top 5 evidence sentences within 0.25s SLA; end-to-end approx 30s (all steps).
+* System runs at approx 20 QPS.
+Last step on cached pre-retrieved top 5 evidence sentences runs within 0.25s SLA; end-to-end approx 30s (all steps).

+* If busy - reload.
+Scaled to limited capacity.

+* The end to end system will be served via a live API during the ECIR 2021 conference.

+* Furthermore, it can be accessed locally via Docker.

 ![Multilingual evidence retrieval and fact verification system.](/assets/pacepa_eg.png)